William Henry Maule

-Sir William Henry Maule PC (25 April 1799 – 1858) was an English lawyer, Member of Parliament and judge.
+Sir William Henry Maule PC (25 April 1788 – 1858) was an English lawyer, Member of Parliament and judge.

 Life

 Maule was born in Edmonton, Middlesex.
 His father, Henry, was a physician and his mother, Hannah née Rawson, a Quaker.
 He was educated at a private school and then at Trinity College, Cambridge, where he was senior wrangler and Smith's prize winner in 1810 and where he became a fellow in 1811.

 He initially remained in Cambridge, where he was a close friend of Charles Babbage, and worked as a mathematics tutor, including Edward Ryan and Cresswell Cresswell among his students.
 He was offered the post of professor of mathematics at the East India College but, in 1810, Maule had already entered Lincoln's Inn with the intention of practising law.
 He was called to the bar in 1814 and began practice in commercial law, especially marine insurance, at 3 Essex Court.
 Maule was appointed King's Council in 1833 and in 1835 became counsel to the Bank of England, succeeding Sir James Scarlett.

 His retention by the bank did not prevent him from acting for Nicholas Aylward Vigors who faced an election petition over his County Carlow by-election victory in February 1837.
-Maule's success established his reputation in the region and he himself was elected for Carlow Borough in the 1837 United Kingdom general election of August.
+Maule's success established his reputation in the region and he himself was elected for Carlow in the 1837 United Kingdom general election of August.

 Maule's ironic address in 1845 to a convicted bigamist was said to have contributed to the climate of opinion which led to the passage of the 1857 Divorce Act:Prisoner at the bar, you have been convicted before me of what the law regards as a very grave and serious offence, that of going through the marriage ceremony a second time while your wife was still alive...

 You plead in mitigation of your conduct that she was given to dissipation and drunkenness, that she proved herself a curse to your household while she remained mistress of it, and that she had latterly deserted you; but I am not permitted to recognise any such plea...